This journey is in zone 1 and you’ll have to use the Hammersmith & City and Bakerloo lines, changing trains at Baker Street

 - Leave the train at Farringdon

-Number of tube stops: 5 · Journey time: Approx 22 mins
+Number of stops: 5 · Journey time: Approx 22 mins

 Stations on the route: Regent’s Park ➜ Baker Street [change train] Baker Street ➜ Great Portland Street ➜ Euston Square ➜ King’s Cross St. Pancras ➜ Farringdon